Mindinventory/flutter_draggable_gridview/README.md

 This property contains list of [DraggableGridItem] and it is use to show the widget inside the GridView.builder to provide the drag & drop functionality.
 Also, it contains isDraggable parameter which manages enable/disable the drag & drop functionality.

 ##### dragCompletion:
-This property contains DragCompletion implementation.
-You have to override and store updated list (if needed).
+This callback provides updated list and old and new indexes.

 ### Optional parameters